 - Desired savings, investments, or additional debt payments

 Next, total those fixed monthly expenses.
-Figure out your net (take-home) pay, per month and subtract your fixed monthly expenses from your net pay.
+Figure out your net (take-home) pay per month and subtract your fixed monthly payments from your net income.
 The money you have leftover is yours to spend on needs and wants (think groceries, entertainment, etc.).
-Taking ten minutes to break down your money this way quickly narrows your focus and gives you power over the variables you can manage.
+Taking ten minutes to break down your cash quickly narrows your focus and gives you power over the variables you can manage.

 It happens.
-Whether it be because an emergency came up or you just had a little trouble sticking to your numbers (don’t worry, we’ve all been there), sometimes money gets tight by the end of the month.
+Whether an emergency came up or you just had a little trouble sticking to your numbers (don’t worry, we’ve all been there), sometimes money gets tight by the end of the month.

 First: Don’t stress.
-It happens and, if you’ve budgeted the way we laid out in step 2, you’re necessities have been taken care of.
+It happens, and if you’ve budgeted the way we laid out in step 2, your necessities have been taken care of.
 Whew!
-That’s the important part.
+That’s the critical part.

 Second: Take a look inside your budget at those variable expenses.
 Are there small changes you can make to save a few dollars?
-Do you have the capacity to make a big change?
+Do you have the capacity to make a significant change?
 Sell some things you don’t need or pick up a part-time gig?
 If you notice coming up short every month is a recurring thing, it might be time for a drastic change.
 Need help?
-We’re here to guide you and answer your questions, no judgment.
+We’re here to guide you and answer your questions with no judgment.

 Take your time to find the routine that works for you.
-Simply getting started is enough to be proud of and will get you on the path toward a strong financial future.
+Getting started is enough to be proud of and get you toward a healthy financial future.